Echo (Leona Lewis album): Critical reception

-On the other hand, some reviews were harsh, Entertainment Weekly said that "Too much of "Echo" is mired in soppy balladry and standard-issue dancery" adding that "When it works, however, as on the soaring Happy and feathery, synth-laden I Got You, all is (momentarily) redeemed".
+On the other hand, some reviews were more critical: Entertainment Weekly said that "Too much of "Echo" is mired in soppy balladry and standard-issue dancery", adding that "When it works, however, as on the soaring 'Happy' and feathery, synth-laden 'I Got You,' all is (momentarily) redeemed".
 The Guardian said that "Echo's 13 tracks, which were co-written by Justin Timberlake, OneRepublic's Ryan Tedder and other costly names, follow the formula of her debut: the slow, piano-accented build-up, punctuated by sharp intakes of breath and vocal curlicues, then the climactic explosion as the drums crash in and she hits the chorus.
 That voice is impressive enough and there's no denying the stolid catchiness of some songs – notably Happy and her cover of Oasis's Stop Crying Your Heart Out – but she appears to lack the lightness of touch this album desperately needs".
 Slant Magazine stated that "...less compelling material, particularly in the album's second half, finds Lewis's talent squandered.
-The gooier adult contemporary numbers, of which "I Got You" is the worst, tend to add a lot of unnecessary vocal doctoring to the mix, edging on the faceless robo-pop that has become all too ubiquitous in the age of Auto-Tune.
-And too much of the album's runtime is dominated by altogether thoughtless ballads, like the languid late-album duo of "Stop Crying Your Heart Out" and "Don't Let Me Down," in which Lewis confronts dull, piano-driven arrangements with vocals that, while technically unimpeachable, lack any warmth or emotional expression".
+The gooier adult contemporary numbers, of which 'I Got You' is the worst, tend to add a lot of unnecessary vocal doctoring to the mix, edging on the faceless robo-pop that has become all too ubiquitous in the age of Auto-Tune.
+And too much of the album's runtime is dominated by altogether thoughtless ballads, like the languid late-album duo of 'Stop Crying Your Heart Out' and 'Don't Let Me Down,' in which Lewis confronts dull, piano-driven arrangements with vocals that, while technically unimpeachable, lack any warmth or emotional expression".